bokchan/pixi-cookiecutter-bioinformatics/{{cookiecutter.package_name}}/README.md

 │
 ├── scripts            <- A place for short shell or python scripts.
 │
-├── setup.py           <- Makes project pip installable (pip install -e .) so src can be importe │
+├── setup.py           <- Makes project pip installable (pip install -e .) so src can be imported │
 ├── src                <- Source code for use in this project.
 │   ├── __init__.py    <- Makes src a Python module